nairesc/nairesc/README.md

 ❤️  I love yoga 🧘🏻‍♀️ (exercise in general), cook 🍉, eat 🍣, read 📖 and learn new things 🤓.
 📫 You can reach me at https://www.linkedin.com/in/nuriaaires/.

-Skills: Python / SQL / Numpy / Pandas / Matplotlib / Seaborn / Scikit-learn / Jupyter Notebook / Google Colab / GCP / BigQuery / AWS / Streamlit / Tableau / QlickSense / PowerBI PowerQuery / Looker / dbt / git
+Skills: dbt / git / Python / SQL / LookML / Numpy / Pandas / Matplotlib / Seaborn / Scikit-learn / Jupyter Notebook / Google Colab / GCP / BigQuery / AWS / Streamlit / Tableau / QlickSense / PowerBI PowerQuery / Looker

 <!--
 **nairesc/nairesc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.